yuumasato/compliance-operator/doc/usage.md

    - name: ocp4-hypershift-cluster
      value: "<hypershift-hosted-cluster-name>"
      rationale: This value is used for HyperShift version detection
+   - name: ocp4-hypershift-namespace-prefix
+     value: "<hypershift-hosted-namespace-prefix>"
+     rationale: This value is used for HyperShift controlplane namespace detection
 ```

 And after you save the edit, you can then apply the edited `tailoredProfile`,